Finger Eleven (album)

-Finger Eleven is the third studio album by the Canadian rock band Finger Eleven from Burlington, Ontario.
+Finger Eleven is the fourth studio album by the Canadian rock band Finger Eleven from Burlington, Ontario.
 The sounds on this album range from grunge and prog-rock to Electric Six-style disco metal.
 Because of its commercial success, they were welcomed to the SnoCore 2004 tour.
 "One Thing" became the biggest single from this record, reaching 16 on the US Billboard Hot 100.
 It was also played consistently on rock radio and MTV.
 Some of the songs have been featured in various EA games including "Stay in Shadow" (Burnout 3) and "Good Times" (SSX3).
 In a similar vein, "Other Light", "Conversations", and "Good Times" have all appeared in the GameCube game 1080° Avalanche.

 During the recording of this album, there were rumors of the band breaking up.
 Finger Eleven then posted a cell-phone number for fans to call at any point, twenty-four hours a day, to talk to anyone in the group.

-There was a limited edition version of the CD, which came with a bonus DVD featuring the "Good Times" music video, studio footage, and a live concert video.
+There was a limited-edition version of the CD, which came with a bonus DVD featuring the "Good Times" music video, studio footage, and a live concert video.